United Kingdom Atomic Energy Authority: Culham Centre for Fusion Energy (CCFE)

 The UK's national laboratory for fusion research, CCFE undertakes plasma theory and modelling studies to establish the physics basis for future fusion powerplants.
 It also studies the materials and engineering technology of tokamak fusion reactors.
 The centrepiece of CCFE's programme is the MAST Upgrade spherical tokamak experiment - the successor to the MAST device - which is expected to begin operation in 2019.

 CCFE also operates and maintains the Joint European Torus (JET) for its research partners around Europe, and is a member of the co-ordinated R&D programme led by the EUROfusion consortium.

 Materials Research Facility

 UKAEA's Materials Research Facility carries out micro-characterisation of radioactive materials for researchers in both fusion energy and nuclear fission.
 It is open to users from academic and commercial organisations, aiming to bridge the gap between university laboratories and those at nuclear licensed sites.
 It is part of the National Nuclear Users' Facility and has received funding from the Henry Royce Institute.
+On the 14th of October 2022 the Materials Research Facility opened its extension.